SERVICE DISRUPTIONS AND INFORMATION IN DETAIL

 We are still using virtual meetings when meetings are necessary.

-There is minimal disruption to the Planning Service at this time.
+There continues to be minimal disruption to the Planning Service at this time.
 The majority of the team are working away from the office.
 Our key priority is processing applications from receipt -validation – assessment – decision and we are not currently experiencing major delays in these key tasks.

 General enquiries and requests for information are being processed as normal and we aim to respond within our usual timescale of 21days.